 Peanut allergy and tree nut allergy are considered different types of allergies.
 Peanuts are not really nuts at all, they are are actually a type of legume.
 Legumes grow underneath the soil, not in trees.

-Peanut allergy is on the rise in the United States which some experts say is due to the popularity of this high protein, high fiber food.
-Americans eat about 3 pounds of peanut butter per person each year, totaling about 500 million pounds.
+Peanut allergy is on the rise in the United States.
+Some experts say this may be due to the popularity of this high protein, high fiber food.
+According to the Texas Peanut Board, Americans eat about 3 pounds of peanut butter per person each year, totaling about 700 million pounds.
 And that’s just peanut butter!

 Following is a list of some ingredients to watch for on labels that may contain peanut protein.
 If you are unsure about an ingredient on a food label, check with your dietitian or doctor.

 - peanut flour